 Whether you wish to opt for a higher quality of living and require removals to Zurich, or prefer a vibrant, multi-cultural city and need removals to Geneva, Matthew James Removals has got you covered.
 We offer fortnightly removal services to and from Switzerland throughout the year and can cover the entire move or only part of it.

-The cost of moving to Switzerland will vary according to the overall distance, method of transport, amount of belongings you have, and if you wish to take out additional insurance (this is recommended).
+The cost of moving to Switzerland, like all international removals will vary according to the overall distance, method of transport, amount of belongings you have, and if you wish to take out additional insurance (this is recommended).